8 Essential Customer Retention Metrics for Business in 2023

 - Divide that answer by the MRR at the start of the month.

 The customer lifetime value (CLV or LTV) is the average amount a customer will spend over their relationship with you.

-Also known as average customer lifespan, lifetime value is an important metric because it empowers you to plan for how much revenue you can expect, on average, from individual customers over the lifespan of their relationship with your business.
+Also known as average customer lifespan, lifetime value is an important metric that empowers you to plan for how much revenue you can expect, on average, from individual customers over the lifecycle of their relationship with your business.